Due to concerns related to COVID-19, the Kids Kare service provider is unable to care for sick children at this time.

-If your child is mildly ill or if your regular child caregiver is unavailable, and you must be at U-M (at work or school), Kids Kare at Home may be able to help.
+If your regular child caregiver is unavailable, and you must work or study for U-M, Kids Kare at Home may be able to help.

-- Sick child or backup child care for U-M families
+- Backup, in-your-home child care for U-M families

 - For children ages 13 and under (or older children with special needs up to the age of 25 who cannot be left alone)

 - Partially-subsidized hourly rate (based on household income) for families who qualify -- please note that subsidy is limited to 48 subsidized hours of care per calendar year, per U-M household

-- Care is provided by Kennedy Care/Safe at Home, a contracted vendor
+- Care is provided by Kennedy Care/Safe at Home, a contracted supplier of services

 - Caregivers are Red Cross trained, and have had state and FBI criminal background checks